 Oct 24, 1969 - This week's TIME Magazine cover story is "The Homosexual in America."

 1978 - Diana Ross stars as Dorothy in the movie version of The Wiz, which opens in theaters.
 It's not nearly successful as the Broadway musical.

 2002 - Pioneering gay rights activist Harry Hay (Mattachine Society; Radical Faeries) dies at the age of 90.

-2006 - On 30 Rock, heterosexual Liz (played by TFeina y) is set up on a blind date with a lesbian.
+2006 - On the NBC sitcom 30 Rock heterosexual Liz (played by Tina Fey) is set up on a blind date with a lesbian.
 And although Liz develops a platonic crush on her, the lesbian refuses to play the game of chasing after a straight girl.

 2013 - The lesbian drama, and winner of the Palme de Or at Cannes, Blue is the Warmest Color, opens in US theaters.
 Much attention is given to the NC-17-rated movie's explicit 7-minute sex scene.

 1974 - Never Can Say Goodbye by Gloria Gaynor is the first #1 song on Billboard's new Dance Chart.

 1964 - 18-year-old Cheryl Sarkisian (aka "Cher") wears bell bottoms at her wedding to Sonny Bono.